thschleicher/weblogic-buildpack/docs/container-wls.md

 ```

+* If the buildpack appears to be stuck or hung at Domain creation (configuration/install completed but not the domain creation), then its possible the WLST script is blocked on random number generation for the Domain security credentials.
+Upgrade to the latest buildpack version which uses urandom to generate the secure random numbers.

 * Additional Buildpack logging on failures

  If the buildpack fails during detect or other phases, enable `JBP_LOG_LEVEL` to `debug` using `cf set-env` command (`cf set-env app_name JBP_LOG_LEVEL debug`).